Hunt for Deep Panda intensifies in trenches of U.S.-China cyberwar

 Myers' account of a months-long battle with the group illustrates the challenges governments and companies face in defending against hackers that researchers believe are linked to the Chinese government - a charge Beijing denies.

-Researchers have connected the OPM breach to an earlier attack on U.S. healthcare insurer Anthem Inc (ANTM.N), which has been blamed on Deep Panda.
+Researchers have connected the OPM breach to an earlier attack on U.S. healthcare insurer Anthem Inc, which has been blamed on Deep Panda.

 RSA's Myers says his team has no evidence that Shell Crew were behind the OPM attack, but believes Shell Crew and Deep Panda are the same group.